um-grex/grex-docs/content/english/specific-soft/matlab.md

 ## Introduction
 ---

 [MATLAB](http://www.mathworks.com/) is a general-purpose high-level programming package for numerical work such as linear algebra, signal processing and other calculations involving matrices or vectors of data.
-We have a campus license for MATLAB which is used on Grex and other local computing resources.
-MATLAB is available only for UManitoba users.
+We have a campus license for MATLAB which is used on Grex and other local computing resources. <!-- MATLAB is available only for UManitoba users.-->

 As with most of the Grex software, MATLAB is available as a module.
 The following command will load the latest version available on Grex:

 {{< highlight bash >}}
-module load uofm/matlab
+module load matlab
 {{< /highlight >}}

 Then the **matlab** executable will be in the PATH.

+To see all the available versions, use:

+{{< highlight bash >}}
+module spider matlab
+{{< /highlight >}}

 ## Available Toolboxes
 ---